How Long Do Veneers Last? Are Veneers Permanent?

 - Are veneers permanent?
 No. Veneers are long-term restorations and usually require replacement over time.

 - What affects longevity most?
-Material choice, enamel quality, bite forces (grinding/clenching), gum health, hygiene, diet and regular dental reviews.
+Material choice, enamel quality, bite forces, gum health, hygiene, diet, and regular dental reviews.

 - Can risks be reduced?
-Yes — with conservative preparation, clear planning, bite assessment, night guards for grinders, and structured maintenance.
+Yes, with conservative preparation, bite assessment, night guards for grinders, and structured maintenance.

 Contents